 I could tell she was unconvinced and even perplexed by this proof of my trustworthy good will, for she was cowering slightly and leaning away from me.
 Afraid I would lose my as yet imperfect grip on her soul, I returned to the matter at hand.
 “In short, you should consider yourself a liberated woman.
 You may freely choose between the glamorous and star-like existence of a sultanate sex worker; or an as-yet-undecided but definitely miserable punishment roughly equivalent to solitary starvation at the bottom of a very deep well.”

 As my hypnotically edifying excursus poured past the porches of her powerless ears, she became completely docile, and soon followed my lead with no resistance.
-She was beaten, but needed time to reinterpret her new position as an involuntary erotic entertainer in a positive light; so I followed a circuitous path to the palace, walking past a luxury magic carpet dealership that I intended to visit after the sultan’s Chief Eunuch’s Secretary’s assistant supplied the quantity of dinars indicated on the overleaf of my odalisque invoice.
+She was beaten, but needed time to reinterpret her new position as an involuntary erotic entertainer in a positive light.
+So I followed a circuitous path to the palace, walking past a luxury magic carpet dealership that I intended to visit after the Chief Eunuch’s Secretary’s Assistant supplied the quantity of dinars indicated on the overleaf of my odalisque invoice.

 By the time we arrived at the harem gate, her shoulders had straightened and there was a glow in her eye.

 Probably: she was still wearing the moneylender’s bag over her head.